Dental Entitlement

 If the WSIB supplies the worker with necessary restoration and, later, teeth in the same arch have to be removed, the WSIB pays 50 per cent of the cost of the new restoration, provided it includes the teeth originally restored by the WSIB.
 This service completes the worker's entitlement.
 The WSIB is not responsible for maintaining the new work.

-In cases where vital teeth are traumatized and require crown restorations, it is considered accepted practice to protect the injured teeth with provisional crowns for a minimum of 3 months following the date of accident.
+In cases where vital teeth are traumatized and require crown restorations, it is considered accepted practice to protect the injured teeth with provisional crowns for a minimum of three months following the date of accident.
 If the teeth are still vital after this period, the final crown is authorized by the WSIB.

-If it is necessary to extract an injured tooth and a fixed bridge replacement is contemplated, a provisional denture may be supplied for a minimum of 3 months to permit healing of the ridge and a better final restoration.
+If it is necessary to extract an injured tooth and a fixed bridge replacement is contemplated, a provisional denture may be supplied for a minimum of three months to permit healing of the ridge and a better final restoration.

 Dentures